 Different car brands may use various RF frequencies and encryption methods for added security.
 Key fobs are powered by small batteries, like coin cell batteries, which need to be replaced periodically to keep them working.

-Car Key Fob Functions
+Car Key Fob Functions in Modern Cars

 With advancements in technology, the humble key fob has evolved into a multifunctional tool that enhances convenience and personalization for drivers.
 From controlling mirrors to summoning the car, its capabilities are impressive.